 Is sending donated valuables by post from Cumbernauld safe?

 Yes.
 Items travel by Royal Mail Special Delivery Guaranteed, tracked from the Post Office counter to delivery.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our team ask questions before posting anything?

 Yes.
-Message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067 with photos and questions before a label is issued.
+Message GoldPaid on WhatsApp or call us on 07763 741067 with photos and questions before a label is issued.
 You will get an honest steer on whether an item is worth posting, with no obligation.

 How is donated jewellery valued?